KimHungChan/catstagram/README.md

 - [react router](https://reactrouter.com/web/guides/quick-start) for creating routes
 - [react-notification](https://www.npmjs.com/package/react-notifications) for the notifications

-## Thoughts

-Thank you for the test and for taking the time to review my application.
-It was very interesting and I even learned some new thing while doing it.
-It was my first time using TypeScript so hopefully you will not judge it too critically.
-Below I will give you some of my thoughts and reasoning for what I did and did not do.

 ### Tests

 I didn't add too many tests in the end but just showed a general idea of how I would go about it which can be seen in the API folder and the Score component.
-If time permitted I would have added some end to end test to check that the buttons worked as expected with clicks and also the upload component.
+If I put in more tim then I would have added some end to end test to check that the buttons worked as expected with clicks and also the upload component.

-### If there was more time
+### Futher improvements

 - Make a user and use the calls with the sub_id for that user.
 - Add pagination for the images and call the api per the pagination page number.